Danny Jesus Diaz, PhD

 Research

-I'm interested in protein engineering, machine learning, computer vision, biocatalysis, cancer metabolism, rare metabolic diseases, and startup/entrepreneurship.
+I'm interested in protein engineering, machine learning, computer vision, biocatalysis, cancer metabolism, rare metabolic diseases, automation, and startup/entrepreneurship.

 Machine Learning Papers